danjames68/villas003/user/README.md

-# Grav Blog Site Skeleton
+# Grav villa Site Skeleton

-The *Blog Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav.
+The *villa Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a villa set up using Grav.

 # Installation